Crisil Mutual Fund Ranking: Meaning, Parameters, & Criteria

 How is CRISIL Rating Used in Investment Decisions?

-The CRISIL rating assesses an organization’s financial health, gauging its consistent ability to meet liability obligations on time.
+The CRISIL rating assesses an organisation’s financial health, gauging its consistent ability to meet liability obligations on time.
 Regular updates by CRISIL make it a valuable resource for investors facing time or resource constraints, aiding informed investment decisions.

 What Does the Crisil Rating Mean to Depositors?